Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 How long does processing take?

-Anywhere from a few months to around eight.
-But provisional work authorization starts the moment the application is accepted — people aren’t stuck waiting to work.
+About three months.
+But provisional work authorization starts within 15 days of the application being accepted — people aren’t stuck waiting to work.

 What happens after the first year?